frafor1988/opensonora/README.md

 Files & Folders
 ---------------
-'sources' folder includes all sources:
+`sources` folder includes all sources:
-* 'opensonora-3d-model-v.*.3dm' is the 3D model of the case
+* `opensonora-3d-model-v.*.3dm` is the 3D model of the case
-* 'opensonora-guide-v.*.odt' is a practical guide about how to build opensonora
+* `opensonora-guide-v.*.odt` is a practical guide about how to build opensonora
-* 'opensonora-pcb-layout-v.*.svg' are different versions of the PCB (with/without components, type A or type B)
+* `opensonora-pcb-layout-v.*.svg` are different versions of the PCB (with/without components, type A or type B)

-'pics' folder includes some pictures of the real-life model.
+`pics` folder includes some pictures of the real-life model.
 * As of 06/05/2014, picture refers to a preliminary model, previous to v.0.1.

 General files:
-* 'opensonora-guide-v.*.pdf': in root folder, is the PDF-versione of the ODT source placed in sources folder
+* `opensonora-guide-v.*.pdf`: in root folder, is the PDF-versione of the ODT source placed in sources folder
-* 'readme.md': readme file
+* `readme.md`: readme file

 License
 -------